Christine M. Candio, FACHE

-Ms. Candio was named a 2017 Most Influential Business Woman by the St. Louis Business Journal, and was recognized by Modern Healthcare as one of 10 "Women to Watch in Healthcare" in 2017.
-She is a recipient of the 2012 Washington SmartCEO Brava!
+In addition, Ms. Candio was named one of the 2017 Most Influential Business Women by the St. Louis Business Journal, recognized by Modern Healthcare as one of 10 “Women to Watch in Healthcare” in 2017 and the recipient of the 2017 Healthcare Accomplishment Recognition Award for Healthcare Industry Leadership from the Healthcare Businesswomen’s Association.
+In 2014, she was recognized by Becker’s Hospital Review on the list of “24 of the Leading Women to Know in Healthcare.”
+She is also a recipient of the 2012 Washington SmartCEO Brava!
 Award, which celebrates top female CEOs who demonstrate an entrepreneurial spirit along with a passion for giving back to the community.
-In 2014, she was recognized by Becker's Hospital Review as one of "24 of the Leading Women to Know in Healthcare."

 She holds a Bachelor of Science degree in nursing from William Paterson University of New Jersey and a Master of Public Administration degree with a focus in healthcare management from Fairleigh Dickinson University.